-- Form I-9, Employment Eligibility

-Verification: The information you provide on this form shows you can work in the U.S.
+Form 1-9, Employment Eligibility Verification: The information you provide on this form shows you can work in the U.S.

-- Form W-4, Employee's Withholding
+Form W-4, Employee's Withholding

-Allowance Certificate: Your employer uses

-this form to calculate the federal income

-tax you owe each pay period.
-This tax is

-automatically subtracted from each paycheck.
+Certificate: Your employer uses this form to calculate the federal income tax you owe each pay period.
+This tax is subtracted from each wage payment by your employer and paid over to the U.S. government.

-STATE WITHHOLDING ALLOWANCE CERTIFICATE
+STATE EMPLOYEE WITHHOLDING CERTIFICATE